makandra/spreewald/README.md

   Only works after you've retrieved the email using "Then an email should have been sent with:"
   Checks that the text should be included in the retrieved email

+### file_attachment_steps.rb

+Attach a file

+Example:

+  Company.new.logo = File.new…

+  Given the file "…" was attached as logo to the company above

+Example:

+  class Gallery
+    has_many :images, :as => :owner
+  end

+  class Image
+    belongs_to :owner, polymorphic: true end

+  # so container = Image.new; container.file = File.new… , container.owner = object

+  Given the file "…" was attached as Image/file to the company above

+Example:

+  Set updated_at with

+    Given … above at "2011-11-11 11:11"

+* **Given the file "..." was attached( as (.../)?...)? to the ... above( at "...")?**

+  Attach a file

+  Example:

+    Company.new.logo = File.new…

+    Given the file "…" was attached as logo to the company above

+  Example:

+    class Gallery
+      has_many :images, :as => :owner
+    end

+    class Image
+      belongs_to :owner, polymorphic: true
+    end

+    # so container = Image.new; container.file = File.new… , container.owner = object

+    Given the file "…" was attached as Image/file to the company above

+  Example:

+    Set updated_at with

+      Given … above at "2011-11-11 11:11"